andrii2g/transcoder-tools/README.md

 - config-driven jobs that are easy to save and rerun
 - simple first version that stays extensible for HLS, live, and OBS workflows (planned)

-## Current scope

-`vtx` currently focuses on simple file-to-file MP4 transcoding from one input video into one or more output profiles.

-See [CHANGELOG.md](CHANGELOG.md) for version-specific release notes.

 ## Quick start

 Requirements: